perkbox/fe-challenge/README.md

 ## TS or JS, your choice

 - Pick one by setting variable `USE_TYPESCRIPT` in `src/Home/App.tsx`
-- Using one or the other will not negatively reflect on your test result, use whatever you are more confident with.
+- Using one or the other will not negatively reflect on your test result, use whatever you are most comfortable with.

 ## Extra